• Skip to primary navigation

 See the table of contents below for a cursory view.

-A Civil Engineer is one who plans and builds public works, such as dams, bridges, and other big infrastructure projects.
+A Civil Engineer plans and builds public works, such as dams, bridges, and other big infrastructure projects.
 It is one of the valued branches of engineering, dating back to the beginning of mankind.

 In this, all aspects of building and organizing a structure fall under the remit of a civil engineer.
 This can include planning, design, budgeting, surveying, construction management, and analysis.